 The School of Business is included in Bloomberg Businessweek’s “Top 100 Undergraduate Business Schools.”

-The School of Engineering majors include Civil, Industrial, Mechanical, and Software Engineering, plus Computer Science.
+The School of Engineering majors include Civil, Industrial, Mechanical, and Software Engineering and Computer Science.

-The School of Communications offers a fully digital, high-definition landscape for Journalism; Media Studies; Film, Television, and Media Arts; Public Relations; and Advertising.
-Our state-of-the-art technologies, multimedia resources, and computer networks are all available for student use.
+The School of Communications offers a fully digital, high-definition landscape for Journalism; Media Studies; Film, Television, and Media Arts; Graphic and Interactive Design; Public Relations; and Advertising, with state-of-the-art technologies, multimedia resources, and computer networks.

 The Schools of Health Sciences and Nursing have graduated health professionals in nearly every field who work in hospitals, clinics, corporations, and organizations across the country.